Eldfin/SLIFOX/README.md

     unfound peak, this value should normally stay True.
 This is just for the comparing process, so lone peaks will still be visible in the returned peak pairs with with a pair like e.g. [2, -1] for the second peak index.
+- `image_num_peaks`: np.ndarray (n, m)
+    If the number of peaks are already calculated, they can be inserted here to speed up the process.
+- `image_sig_peaks_mask`: np.ndarray (n, m, max_find_peaks)
+    If the significant peaks mask is already calculated, it can be inserted here to speed up the process.
+- `image_pli_directions`: np.ndarray (n, m)
+    The directions in radians (0 to pi) from a pli measurement used for the method "pli".
+- `image_pli_inclinations`: np.ndarray (n, m)
+    The inclinations in radians (-pi/2 to pi/2) from a pli measurement used for the method "pli".

 ##### Returns
 - `image_peak_pairs`: np.ndarray (n, m, p, np.ceil(max_paired_peaks / 2), 2)